citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateAppVIsolationGroupRequestModel.md

 HasIncludedAppVPackages returns a boolean if a field has been set.

+### SetIncludedAppVPackagesNil

+`func (o *CreateAppVIsolationGroupRequestModel) SetIncludedAppVPackagesNil(b bool)`

+ SetIncludedAppVPackagesNil sets the value for IncludedAppVPackages to be an explicit nil

+### UnsetIncludedAppVPackages
+`func (o *CreateAppVIsolationGroupRequestModel) UnsetIncludedAppVPackages()`

+UnsetIncludedAppVPackages ensures that no value is present for IncludedAppVPackages, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)